 The objective of the New Mexico JAG Program is to provide state agencies and units of local government with the resources necessary to provide, or supplement, personnel costs (including overtime), contractual support, travel and training, technical assistance, and information systems for criminal justice in alignment with the Southwest Region New Mexico High Intensity Drug Trafficking Area's (HIDTA) Threat Assessment and Drug Strategy's approach to combating illicit drugs and violent crime within eligible program purpose areas.
-For information on how to get a copy of the Southwest Region New Mexico High Intensity Drug Trafficking Area's (HIDTA) Threat Assessment and Drug Strategy's (HIDTA) Threat Assessment and Drug Strategy documents, contact Sheila McDonald at 505-469-5816 or sheila.mcdonald@dps.nm.us
+For information on how to get a copy of the Southwest Region New Mexico High Intensity Drug Trafficking Area's (HIDTA) Threat Assessment and Drug Strategy documents, contact Patricia Romero at 505-487-6483 or patricia.romero@dps.nm.us the NMDPS as the Chairman of DEAC.2 The mission of DEAC is to recommend policy to the Governor and the DEAC Chairperson concerning illegal drug and violent crime issues that significantly impact the quality of life for New Mexicans.
+DEAC representation is comprised of board members from various state, local, and federal law enforcement and task force entities that are functional throughout the State of New Mexico (Appendix I).
+Through DEAC, the State of New Mexico adopted the Southwest Border High Intensity Drug Trafficking Area (New Mexico Region) Statewide Threat Assessment and Drug Strategy (HIDTA Strategy).
+The adoption of the HIDTA Strategy assists the DEAC in coordinating statewide efforts to combat illicit drug issues and violent crime.
+The analysis provided by these reports also assists DEAC in strategizing responses to drug and violent crime activities within the state and within the context of regional and national trends.

-The State of New Mexico, through the Office of the Governor, established the Drug Enforcement Advisory Council (DEAC) as the governing body of Byrne JAG^1 and designated the Cabinet
+The State of New Mexico, through the Office of the Governor, established the Drug Enforcement Advisory Council (DEAC) as the governing body of JAG1 and designated the Cabinet Secretary of